 The Desire by Dan Walsh and Gary Smalley.
 For two years, Allan and Michele have been trying to have a baby.
 The emotional ride has been taking a tool on their hearts and their relationship.
 Michele is obsessed with researching fertility treatments while Allan seems content to spend his time and money on supporting displaced children in Africa.
 Something's got to give.
 But they both hope it's not their marriage.

-Miracle in a Dry Season by Loudin Thomas.
-It's 1954 and Perla Long's arrival in the sleepy town of Wise, West Virginia, was supposed to go unnoticed.
-She just wants a quiet, safe place for her daughter, Sadie, where the mistakes of her past can stay hidden.
-But then comes the drought, and Perla is pulled into the turmoin of a town desperately in need of a miracle.
+Miracle in a Dry Season by Sarah Loudin Thomas.
+In a drought, it's the darkest cloud that brings hope.
+It's 1954 and Perla Long's arrival in the sleepy town of Wise, West Virginia, was suppose to go unnoticed.
+She just wants a quiet, safe place for her and her daughter, Sadie, where the mistakes of her past can stay hidden.
+But then the drought comes to Wise, and Perla is pulled into the turmoil of a town desperately need of a miracle.

 Lizzy & Jane by Katherine Reay.
 Elizabeth left her family's home in Seattle to pursue her lifelong dream - cheifing her own restaurant in New York City.
 Jane stayed behind to raise a family.
 Estranged since their mother's death many years ago, the circumstances of their lives are about to bring them together again.
 Jane is diagnosed with cancer and Elizabeth rushes to her sister's bedside to help.
 Read to see what changes in their lives are brought by this move.